MarioWindsor/vaswani-website/projects/menlo-park.md

   sub-heading: ""
   masterplan: []
   floorplan: []
+amenities:
+  heading: Amenities Designed for Everyday Living
+  sub-heading: ""
+  description: >
+    Vaswani Menlo Park offers a thoughtful selection of amenities that bring convenience and balance into daily life.
+Whether it’s fitness, leisure, or time spent with family, the community’s spaces have been curated with care.

+    Icons :
+  amenity:
+    - name: Swimming pool
+      icon: /media/uploads/mini-icon-swimming-pool.png
+    - {}
 location:
   heading: Off Brookefield Junction
   sub-heading: On the cusp of the ORR, Whitefield & EPIP Zone